There are currently 1,000+ designers available on Reedsy, come meet them.

 Designer: Caerus K.

-Life: An Unofficial Guide to the Hit Video Game book cover, by Vanessa M.
+Life: An Unofficial Guide to the Hit Video Game self-help book cover design by Vanessa M. featuring a clean video-game-menu-style design with pixel hearts, coins, and a loading circle around the title.

 Designer: Vanessa M.